 \section{Conclusion}

 The proposed study demonstrates that integrating quantum-inspired techniques with classical deep learning frameworks can yield competitive predictive performance while enhancing interpretability through adversarial evaluation and LIME explanations.
 The Vanilla model, which combines a hybrid QNN with an Evaluator Model, achieved an RMSE of 0.27, an MSE of 0.071, an MAE of 0.21, and an $R^2$ of 0.59, outperforming or matching its adversarial variants in terms of error consistency and variance explanation.
-These findings validate the effectiveness of leveraging quantum circuits within traditional neural architectures and highlight the potential of such hybrid systems in complex predictive tasks.
+These findings validate the effectiveness of integrating quantum circuits into traditional neural architectures and highlight the potential of such hybrid systems for complex predictive tasks.

 Looking ahead, the research opens several avenues for future exploration.
 Refining the integration of quantum components, primarily through more advanced quantum adversarial techniques and self-supervised learning, could further enhance model performance and robustness.
 Extending this framework to larger datasets and more diverse applications may reveal broader implications for quantum-enhanced machine learning, encouraging further collaboration between quantum computing and classical deep learning domains.